 Save for emergencies

-An emergency fund will save you from debt or digging yourself deeper into it.
+An emergency fund will save you from costly credit card debt.

 If you have money left over after budgeting, you should put some money into a savings account that you don’t touch unless it’s for emergencies.